nikhilterala/SecurePrintNT/README.md

 3.  **Print Connector Worker:** A local service that runs on the print machine to discover and communicate with local printers.

 Detailed technical setup instructions would be provided in a separate `CONTRIBUTING.md` or similar document.

+## Copyright
+© 2026 Nikhil Terala.
+All rights reserved.
+This project is not open source.
+No part of this code may be used, copied, modified, or distributed without explicit written permission from the author.